cafienne/getting-started/README.md

 ## Prerequisites

 The Cafienne Demo environment consists of a set of Docker images.
 Make sure you have a running [Docker](https://www.docker.com/) or  [Rancher(moby)](https://rancherdesktop.io/) instance available on your system.
-Also make sure VSCode is isntalled.
+Also make sure VSCode is installed.

 ## Downloading and starting the environment

 Open the development container with: [![Open in Remote - Containers](https://img.shields.io/static/v1?label=Remote%20-%20Containers&message=Open&color=blue&logo=visualstudiocode)](https://vscode.dev/redirect?url=vscode://ms-vscode-remote.remote-containers/cloneInVolume?url=https://github.com/cafienne/getting-started).

+In the file .devcontainer/devcontainer.json one can make the choice between running with an inmemory db (H2) or with postgresdb.

 ## Exposed URLs of the Cafienne Demo environment